hicommonwealth/commonwealth/knowledge_base/Contests.md

 # Contests

-Contests is a new feature available for communities on Common.
+Contests is a new feature, based on contest contracts, available for communities on Common.
 This document outlines the implementation of Contests on our platform.

+A contest contract is an on-chain, repeating game which receives (1) content submissions (2) votes on submitted content.
+It then determines the winning content based on relative voting power applied.

+Common Contests are an application of contest contracts using Common content.
+Winners receive a token-denominated prize from a community-designated pool.

 ## Basic Rules